BTR-Score Voting

 BTR-Score vs Choose 1 Plurality Voting

-Support All Your Favorite Candidates
+Support All Your Favorite Candidates with BTR-Score

 In a Choose 1 race, you often must vote for the lessor of two evils instead of your favorite candidate to avoid helping the major party candidate you detest.
 Vote splitting is unfair to you and your favorite candidate.
-BTR-Score ends vote splitting and spoilers; you can support every candidate you like and dis the ones you don't like.
+BTR-Score ends vote splitting and spoilers; you can support every candidate you like and diss the ones you don't like.

-Choose 1 Locks in Two Party Rule
+Choose 1 Plurality Voting Locks in Two Party Rule

+Because voters fear the spoiler effect, they seldom vote for independent or third-party candidates.
 Two party rule is locked in.
 Are you satisfied with our dysfunctional duopoly of power?

 By letting voters rate all candidates, BTR-Score gives third-party and independent candidates a fair chance and a true voice.